-The government has also decided to end Shielding for those who are Clinically Extremely Vulnerable, despite statistics clearly showing that 6 in 10 deaths from Covid in 2020 were of disabled people.
+The government also decided to end Shielding for those who are Clinically Extremely Vulnerable, despite statistics clearly showing that 6 in 10 deaths from Covid in 2020 were of disabled people.
 That’s before we even mention how many vulnerable people were left off the Shielding list and could not access support or the vaccine when it was first available.

 And all of this ties in with the rampant ableism that is absolutely rife in our society.

 The number of homophobic attacks that have been reported over the past 5 years has trebled, and over the past 12 months 1 in 5 LGBT people and 2 in 5 Transgender people have experienced a hate crime or incident.
 Despite there being more representation of LGBT people within our media over the past few years, (we have a long way to go yet), homophobia and transphobia seem to be on the rise.

 Transgender people have been experiencing particularly bad attacks, especially online, where there has been a marked increase in those feeling emboldened to voice their bigoted views under such names as “Gender Criticism” and “Trans Exclusionary Radical Feminism”.
 We’ve seen big names such as JK Rowling and MP Rosie Duffield attacking their right to self-identify, whilst accusing them of being a threat to “women’s rights”.
 And then the LGB Alliance, an organisation clearly insistent on wiping Transgender Rights, was awarded charitable status by the Charity Commission.